Two Daughters: Plot summary

 FBI Special Agents Don Eppes (Rob Morrow), David Sinclair (Alimi Ballard), and Colby Granger (Dylan Bruno), along with Dr. Charlie Eppes (David Krumholtz), Don's younger brother and an FBI math consultant, arrive at the scene of an abandoned stolen van at an all-night café and notice that fellow FBI Special Agent Megan Reeves (Diane Farr) is late.
 Don receives a call from Crystal Hoyle (Kim Dickens) that she wants her husband, Buck Winters (David Gallagher), released in exchange for Megan, who has been kidnapped.
 The team runs back to the office.
 Dr. Larry Fleinhardt (Peter MacNicol), Charlie's friend and colleague and Megan's boyfriend, is visibly upset and calls David "artless" when David tries to comfort Larry.

 Over Colby's objection, Don allows FBI Special Agent Ian Edgerton (Lou Diamond Phillips) to use force to coerce Buck into telling the agents Crystal's previous location.
 There, Colby and Ian find Megan's empty car in the garage, but not Megan.
-At a hotel where Crystal took Megan, Megan learns that Crystal had an affair with Brennan and was forced to give their daughter up for adoption.
+At a hotel where Crystal took Megan, Megan learns that Crystal had an affair with Brenner and was forced to give their daughter up for adoption.
 Megan also learns that Crystal wants to be reunited with the girl.
-Meanwhile, the team questions Crystal's then-boyfriend Billy Rivers (Mark Rosenthal) and his attorney.
-The team learns that Brennan arranged a black market adoption for Crystal's daughter through Rivers' attorney.
+Meanwhile, the team questions Crystal's ex-boyfriend Billy Rivers (Mark Rosenthal) and his attorney.
+The team learns that Brenner arranged a black market adoption for Crystal's daughter through Rivers' attorney.
 After Ian roughs up Rivers during the interview, Don tells Charlie that he has violated his ethics, and Charlie cautions Don about the unintended consequences of Don's actions.
 Charlie then suggests that Don can use the café, the garage, and the place where Crystal dumped Megan's cell phone as starting points for a search.
 During the team's search, Megan alerts the team to her and Crystal's location through a 9-1-1 call about gunshots in a room.
 The team finds Megan, whom Crystal leaves bleeding in an empty hotel room, and rushes her to the hospital, where they, Charlie, and Larry visit her.
 At Charlie's house, Don tells his father, Alan Eppes (Judd Hirsch), what he did and asks whether it was possible to start doing the right thing again.
 Alan's response is that Don's actions were a result of the concern for his team and that it is possible for Don to start doing the right thing again.
 Don then tells Alan that he likes being at the house, hence his frequent visits.